The Decision Authorization Layer Beneath Autonomous Systems

 Operational Domain Enforcement

-Authorization layer validates that vehicle or system actions remain within defined operational design domains before execution.
+Authorization keeps vehicle actions inside defined operational design domains before execution.

 Safety Case Traceability

-Execution authorization provides verifiable logs supporting safety cases required by transportation regulators and city oversight bodies.
+Execution logs create verifiable evidence for regulators and city oversight bodies.

 Fleet Governance Integration

-Architecture enables centralized policy control across autonomous fleets, aligning operators, municipalities, and infrastructure providers.
+Centralized policy control aligns operators, municipalities, and infrastructure providers.

 Human Authority Escalation

-When policy thresholds are exceeded, control escalates to human or municipal authority before actuation proceeds.
+When thresholds are exceeded, control escalates to human authority before actuation.

 IP & Business Model